-Commenters also supported the goal of aligning U-NII-4 with U-NII-3, if such rules are consistent with supporting a sharing case with licensed and federal users in that band.
-However, commenters noted that sharing solutions developed to address incumbent users in other bands, such as DFS, should not be extended into U-NII-4 unless a specific need for radar avoidance measures is needed.
-Sharing requirements should be band-specific and compelled by the need not to interfere with the incumbent system at issue.
+Commenters also supported the goal of aligning U-NII-4 with U-NII-3, if such rules are found to be consistent with supporting a sharing case with licensed and federal users in that band.
+However, commenters noted that sharing solutions developed to address incumbent users in other bands, such as DFS, should not be extended into U-NII-4 unless a specific need for radar avoidance measures is identified.
+Sharing requirements should be band-specific and compelled by the requirement not to interfere with the incumbent/primary system at issue.
 These views agree with those of IEEE 802.11.

 Broad agreement exists to tackle the U-NII-2 and U-NII-3 rules as proposed in the Notice to improve DFS and resolve TDWR issues

-Industry has made plain its willingness to modify rules to improve DFS and band operations that affect TDWR – the issue is ripe for decision
+Industry has made plain its willingness to modify rules to improve DFS and band operations that affect TDWR – the issue is ready for decision

 Commenters indicated broad support for the package of proposals contained in the Notice: applying a revised Section 15.407 to U-NII-2C and U-NII-3, improving device security to discourage user tampering, and making a variety of improvements to DFS rules, such as adopting the new Bin1 test and changing the mechanism to load the devices during DFS testing to better reflect current uses of U-NII devices.
-Moreover, there was broad agreement that if this package of rules changes is adopted, there is no need to consider mandates for geolocational databases, additional emissions rules or frequency separation.
+Moreover, there was broad agreement that if this group of rules changes is adopted, there is no need to consider mandates for geolocation databases, additional emissions rules or frequency separation.
 As will be discussed in this section, with an extensive record and deep understanding of the causes of TDWR interference, IEEE 802.11 believes that now is the time to resolve these issues, and we urge the Commission to take prompt action.
-Providing access to 50 MHz of spectrum from 5600-5650 MHz is an important ingredient to ensuring that technologies like 802.11ac can deliver on their promise.
+Providing access to 50 MHz of spectrum from 5600-5650 MHz is an important ingredient to ensuring that technologies like IEEE 802.11ac can deliver on their promise.
 Providing certainty to manufacturers for this spectrum is no less important.

-Before discussing the specifics of the rules, IEEE 802.11 wishes to call to the Commission’s attention the sprinkling of comments that suggest DFS is not doing its job of having U-NIIs avoid radar.
-We do not agree, and find no evidence to support such assertions.
+Before discussing the specifics of the rules, IEEE 802.11 wishes to call to the Commission’s attention the few comments that suggest DFS is not doing its job of having U-NIIs avoid radar.
+We do not agree and find no evidence to support such assertions.
 When DFS was adopted in 2006, the government tested the ability of DFS technology to detect radars represented in the five “bins” identified for industry.
 Government tests confirmed that multiple devices detected those radars.
 Later, in testing that was done at the time the TDWR issues came to light, one manufacturer’s DFS technology detected the TDWRs – before the Bin 1 test was revised to reflect TDWR operations.
-Moreover, the enforcement record amassed in the interference cases does nothing to upset our belief that DFS works properly.
+Moreover, the enforcement record amassed in the interference cases does nothing to alter our belief that DFS works properly.
 In case after case, users illegally modified U-NII-3 devices, which have no DFS, to operate illegally in the U-NII-2C band.
 If there is no DFS, it cannot “work.”
-Therefore, citing this body of enforcement cases for the proposition that DFS does not function is nonsense.
-In fact, IEEE 802.11 can find only one enforcement case representing a situation where functioning DFS could not detect a radar, and that involved illegal use of a high gain antenna that was illegal, would be off limits under the rule changes proposed in this docket.
+Therefore, this body of enforcement cases can not logically be used to support the proposition that DFS does not function.
+In fact, IEEE 802.11 can find only one enforcement case where functioning DFS did not detect a radar, and that involved illegal use of a high gain antenna which would also be off limits under the rule changes proposed in this docket.
 As discussed below, the record reveals that manufacturers are more than willing to improve security to avoid user manipulation of devices.
-But we cannot agree with those commenters who take the view that DFS is not a proven technology.
+However, we do not agree with those commenters who take the view that DFS is not a proven technology.